The Constitution of the

 1. The School retains complete control over all matters relating to its own operations, in particular,

-b. the selection and training of teaching and other staff;
+b. the selection and training of teaching and other staff.

 2. The Association shall have no claim upon the funds of the Connaissance School for any purpose.
-The Council of the Association may at its discretion, make periodic grants or loans to the Connaissance School for purposes except the funding of day to day operations.
+The Council of the Association may at its discretion, make periodic grants or loans to the Connaissance School for purposes except the funding of day-to-day operations.

 Article 7 General Meetings